First term of the presidency of Ferdinand Marcos: Jabidah exposé and Muslim reactions

-Re-election Campaign, 1969
+Re-election campaign, 1969

 When the time came for the Philippine Presidential election of 1969, it was taken for granted that Ferdinand Marcos and Fernando Lopez would be unanimously nominated as the respective presidential and vice presidential candidates of the Nacionalista party.
 Nevertheless, the party's ruling junta met in Makati a week earlier before the July 1969 Nacionalista Party National Convention at the Manila Pavilion, in order to assure that the nomination would be unanimous.
 The duo went against the Liberal Party's candidates, Sergio Osmena, Jr and Genaro Magsaysay.

-With his popularity already beefed up by debt-funded spending, Marcos' popularity made it very likely that he would win the election, but he decided, as National Artist for Literature Nick Joaquin reported in the Philippines Free Press, "leave nothing to chance."
+With his popularity already beefed up by debt-funded spending, Marcos's popularity made it very likely that he would win the election, but he decided, as National Artist for Literature Nick Joaquin reported in the Philippines Free Press, "leave nothing to chance."
 Time and Newsweek would eventually call the 1969 election the "dirtiest, most violent and most corrupt" in Philippine modern history, with the term "Three Gs", meaning "guns, goons, and gold" coined to describe administration's election tactics of vote-buying, terrorism and ballot snatching.

 Marcos used the military and the government bureaucracy for his campaign, and also went on a campaign spending spree, initiating US$50 million worth in infrastructure projects meant to impress the electorate.

 The most infamous incidents of violence took place in Batanes, where Philippine Constabulary officers, paramilitary groups and hired guns essentially took over the island, and motorcycle-riding thugs rode around terrorizing voters and Comelec officials, and beating up opposition leaders.

 Rapid campaign spending was so massive that it would be responsible for the Balance of Payments Crisis of 1970.
 Marcos was reported to have spent PhP 100 for every PhP 1 that Osmena spent, using up PhP 24 Million in Cebu alone.
 By the following year, however, the government would be unable to pay its debts, and would decide to enter into a debt rescheduling arrangement plan with the International Monetary Fund.
 The stabilization plan involved in the agreement included numerous macroeconomic interventions, such as significantly devaluating the Philippine Peso.
 However, the inflationary effect these interventions had on the local economy brought about the social unrest which motivated the proclamation of Martial Law in 1972.

-The 1969 elections were held on 11 November, and Marcos won an unprecedented second full term as President of the Philippines.
-His running mate, incumbent Vice President Fernando Lopez was also elected to a third full term as Vice President of the Philippines.
+The 1969 elections were held on November 11, and Marcos won an unprecedented second full term as President of the Philippines.
+His running mate, incumbent Vice President Fernando Lopez was also elected to a third full term as Vice President of the Philippines, but was later ousted from his position due to his denunciations of Marcos following the declaration of martial law in 1972.